blueshift-labs/blueshift-react-native/README.md

 Refer to [these Blueshift JS methods](https://github.com/blueshift-labs/blueshift-react-native/blob/main/index.js) to know about features and methods supported by Plugin and how to use them.

+##Support
+The primary and correct way to report an issue is via the customer support channel.
+Send us an email at support@blueshift.com from your work email with all the necessary details that contain step-by-step instructions on how to reproduce the issue.

 ## License

 MIT